Three questions we’re often asked here at uCheck are:

 The definition of a spent conviction is laid out in the Rehabilitation of Offenders Act 1974.

-However, Scotland and Northern Ireland have their own versions of this legislation, including differing definitions of ‘spent’, so results may vary depending on which vetting body carries out your check.
+However, Scotland and Northern Ireland have their own versions of this legislation, including differing definitions of spent convictions, so results may vary depending on which vetting body carries out your check.

 For more information, read our article about spent and unspent convictions.

-What do DBS Checks show?: will allegations and pending cases appear on a DBS certificate?
+What does a DBS Check show?: will allegations and pending cases appear on a DBS certificate?